quentinmax/Serial2Excel/README.md

 serial2excel [port] [options]
 ```

-1. Ensure that the serial device is configured to send data in a semicolon-separated format, such as `data1;data2;data3`.
+1. Ensure that the serial device is configured to send data in a seperated format, such as `data1;data2;...`.
+You can define a custom seperator setting the `-s` flag.

 ![serial-monitor-screenshot](https://github.com/quentinmax/Serial2Excel/assets/82818659/7ce5d819-2d70-4066-87b4-b1109e74b2eb)

-2. Start Serial2Excel by running it in your terminal or command prompt.
+2. Start Serial2Excel by running it in your terminal or command prompt. **Set the columns as they fit to your data**.

-3. The CLI will start capturing and process data from the serial device automatically as it's sent.
+3. The CLI will capture data from the serial device automatically as it's sent.

 4. When you're done sending data, send the command `stop` via the serial device.
 This signals to the CLI that data transmission is complete.

-5. Receiving the `stop` command, the CLI will stop capturing data and begin processing the collected data.

-6. Once the data processing is complete the output file will be generated (Excel spreadsheet / CSV / JSON).
+5. Once the data processing is complete the output file will be generated (Excel spreadsheet / CSV / JSON).

 ### Options